artefactual/atom-docs/dev-manual/api/api-intro.rst

 ..
 SEEALSO::

    For more information on available plugins in AtoM, see:
    :ref:`manage-plugins`.
-For more information on Symonfy 1.x plugin development, consult the Symfony Project `documentation <http://symfony.com/legacy/doc>`__; in particular, see this section on Plugins:
+For more information on Symfony 1.x plugin development, consult the Symfony Project `documentation <http://symfony.com/legacy/doc>`__; in particular, see this section on Plugins: